datastax/labs/dsgraph/README.md

 DataStax Graph, a subset of documentation is available that describes the new concepts included in DataStax Graph.

-Please review the ./graph-docs/README.html file for an overview of the features, behaviors, and functionality of the experimental and new graph engine.
+Please review the [graph-docs](./graph-docs/) directory file for an overview of the features, behaviors, and functionality of the experimental and new graph engine.

 ### DataStax Studio Sample Notebooks